individual-brain-charting/docs/docs/source/tasks.rst

 Tasks
 =====

-Apart from the MRI data, IBC is also a great resource for cognitive experiments.
-We have ran over 80 different experiments - gathered from our fellow researchers in the community - that altogether probe a large variety of cognitive domains in the human brain.
+Apart from the MRI data, IBC is also a great resource for fMRI tasks.
+We have ran over 80 different tasks - gathered from our fellow researchers in the community - that altogether probe a large variety of cognitive domains in the human brain.
 The following figure depicts how much of the human brain cortex we have covered with these experiments.

-The codes and stimuli for all these experiments are openly available on the `individual-brain-charting/public_protocols <https://github.com/individual-brain-charting/public_protocols>`__ repository.
-Most of the experiments were implemented with Python, MATLAB or Octave and are hence readily usable.
-However, some of the experiments were originally implemented with proprietary softwares, and that was what we also used and have provided on the repo.
+The codes and stimuli for all these tasks are openly available on the `individual-brain-charting/public_protocols <https://github.com/individual-brain-charting/public_protocols>`__ repository.
+Most of these were implemented with Python, MATLAB or Octave and are hence readily usable.
+However, some of them were originally implemented with proprietary softwares, and that was what we also used and have provided on the repo.
 You would still need to have access to these softwares to run those experiments.

 Below, you can find the paradigm descriptions, conditions, contrasts as well as the sample `stimulation videos <https://www.youtube.com/@individualbraincharting6314/videos>`__ for each of these tasks.
 To help you look for relevant tasks, we have also tagged each of them with some of the broad :bdg-primary:`cognitive_domains` they intend to probe.
 These tags are based on the definitions from `Cognitive Atlas <https://www.cognitiveatlas.org/concepts>`__.

-So :code:`Ctrl+F` for your favorite cognitive domain and implement the task in your own lab.

 ArchiStandard
 -------------

 .. container:: tags

-   :bdg-success:`auditory_attention` :bdg-success:`auditory_sentence_comprehension` :bdg-primary:`visual_sentence_comprehension` :bdg-primary:`visual_orientation` :bdg-primary:`visual_attention`
+   :bdg-primary:`visual_attention` :bdg-success:`auditory_sentence_comprehension` :bdg-primary:`visual_arithmetic_processing` :bdg-primary:`vertical_checkerboard` :bdg-success:`auditory_arithmetic_processing`

 .. admonition:: Implemented using proprietary software
    :class: seealso

    - Software: E-Prime 2.0 Professional (Psychological Software Tools, Inc.)
    - Response device: In-house custom-made sticks featuring one-top button, each one to be used in each hand

+   - Audio device: MRConfon MKII

 The ARCHI tasks are a battery of localizers comprising a wide range of psychological domains.
 The ArchiStandard task, described in (`Pinel et al., 2007 <https://doi.org/10.1186/1471-2202-8-91>`__ probes basic functions, such as button presses with the left or right hand, viewing horizontal and vertical checkerboards, reading and listening to short sentences, and mental computations (subtractions).
 Visual stimuli were displayed in four 250-ms epochs, separated by 100ms intervals (i.e., 1.3s in total).
 Auditory stimuli were generated from a recorded male voice (i.e., a total of 1.6s for motor instructions, 1.2-1.7s for sentences, and 1.2-1.3s for subtraction).
 The auditory or visual stimuli were shown to the participants for passive viewing or button response in event related paradigms.
 Informal inquiries undertaken after the MRI session confirmed that the experimental tasks were understood and followed correctly.